kubeflow/manifests/common/istio-1-17/README.md

 Changes to Istio's upstream profile `default` are the following:

--   Add a `cluster-local-gateway` component for KFServing.
+-   Add a `cluster-local-gateway` component for Kserve.
+TODO this might be removed for newer Kserve
 -   Disable the EgressGateway component.
-We don't use it and it adds unnecessary complexity.
+We do not use it and it adds unnecessary complexity.

 Those changes are captured in the [profile-overlay.yaml](profile-overlay.yaml) file.